American Indian languages

 also known as Virginia Algonquian, has not been spoken in centuries.
 Some Powhatan Indians continue to use

-Powhatan today for cultural and religious purposes, the way Italians may use Latin words.
+Powhatan today for cultural and religious purposes, the same way Italians may use Latin words.
+If you'd like to learn an easy Powhatan

 How was the Powhatan Confederacy organized?
 What was Powhatan government like?